Learn about all the ways you can give to support WRWC’s efforts to continue making future Woony River Heroes!

-Fun with Fish – Fish in the Classroom has been so successful that we’ve created an afterschool version called Fun with Fish.
+Fun with the Woony – Fish in the Classroom has been so successful that we’ve created an afterschool version called Fun with the Woony!
 This six-week program gives students grades K-5 the opportunity to learn more about the Woony River and what lives in it.
 We bring the river to them through interactive games, fish observations, and outdoor play.

-River Adventurers After School – In its 10th year of success, this catalyst program continues to get middle school youth excited about exploring the environment.
-Each week, our youth visit the Woony parks and Greenway as a part of this exciting after-school program where they:
+River Adventurers After School – This catalyst program continues to get middle school youth excited about exploring the environment.
+Each session, our youth visit the Woonasquatucket parks and Greenway as a part of this exciting after-school program where they:

 The ongoing outdoor activities that make up the River Adventures curriculum teach students to become stewards of their local environment, and to respect and care for nature.

-In this year-long course, students learn not only through field trips but through research and taking action; also known as our “Learn One, Do One, Teach One” model.
-Independent research, or personal projects, help young adults take their learning to the next level and encourage them to delve deeper into subjects that pique their personal interests.
-When our new leaders teach what they’ve learned to younger students, and present their findings to the public, they truly become environmental leaders.
+These projects help young adults advance and direct their learning and encourage them to delve deeper into subjects that interest them.
+When our new leaders teach what they’ve learned to the community, they truly become environmental leaders.

-The WRWC became an educational resource during the 1990s, in an effort to teach local youth how to safely interact with the Woony River.
-Not knowing the Woony River held dangerous toxins such as dioxin, neighborhood kids would swim and fish in the river to beat the heat.
+The WRWC became an educational resource during the 1990s, in an effort to teach local youth how to safely interact with the Woonasquatucket River.
+Not knowing the river held dangerous toxins such as dioxin, neighborhood kids would swim and fish in the river to beat the heat.
 The WRWC started reaching out to teach kids and their families river safety, first through volunteer Junior River Rangers and later through WRWC staff.
 The WRWC’s efforts grew, and in 2009, we began our middle school programming in partnership with Providence After School Alliance (PASA).
 Later, in 2011, we began our elementary level program, “Fish in the Classroom” at Paul Cuffee Lower Elementary.
-In 2015, the WRWC formally created an education program, expanding it to include “Environmental Leaders”, “Community Field Days” in 2016, and “Fun with Fish” in 2017.
+In 2015, the WRWC formally created an education program, expanding it to include “Environmental Leaders,” “Community Field Days” in 2016, “Fun with Fish” in 2017, and “Birds of the Woony” in 2022.
 What started as a way to keep kids safe has grown to become a way to engage them in their environment.

 Come see what WRWC Education is all about!